DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 # Methodology

 There were 8 stages to develop the smart watchdog, as shown below.
+This information can also be found in the main paper.

 <p align="center">
   <img src="../Images/Methodology.PNG" alt="Methodology" width="900"/>